DRAIN THE SWAMP?

 The FDA last month approved a multiple sclerosis drug made by Innate Immunotherapeutics for clinical trials here.
 Collins, a Republican from New York, told The Buffalo News last week that he remains an investor.

 That wasn’t the case months ago, when Collins told a reporter with the Rochester Democrat and Chronicle that by the time Innate reached the FDA-test stage, he’d “be out of it then.”

 Collins owns nearly 17 percent of the company and is a member of its board.
 His two children, chief of staff, several campaign donors, and five fellow Republican lawmakers are also invested.
 Collins participated in Innate’s initial public offering in Australia and bought more stock after he pushed a bill that could help the company.
-His dealings with Innate have put him under investigation by the Office of Government Ethics, though he has repeatedly denied any wrongdoing.
+His dealings with Innate have put him under investigation by the Office of Congressional Ethics, though he has repeatedly denied any wrongdoing.
 (Collins’ office did not respond to requests for comment for this story.)

 Meanwhile, Collins sits on a House subcommittee that has oversight of the FDA, and has reportedly used his position in Congress to sell other Republicans on buying Innate stock.

 Reps.
 Mike Conaway, John Culberson, Doug Lamborn, Billy Long, and Markwayne Mullin bought into Innate earlier this year.
 Long and Mullin sit with Collins on the House Health Subcommittee, which has oversight of the FDA.

 Sitting above the FDA is Tom Price, secretary of Health and Human Services and a former Innate shareholder.
 Price first purchased Innate stock in 2015, then invested more in summer 2016 when the company explicitly said it was raising capital to, among other things, “seek approval from the United States Food and Drug Administration for an Investigational New Drug programme in the United States” (PDF).